Q&A: Supplemental Guaranteed Lifetime Income (SGLI)

 An ERS retiree who is receiving an ERS monthly retirement benefit and has at least $25,000 in the Peach State Reserves 401(k) and/or 457 Plan may choose to use the funds to purchase a Supplemental Guaranteed Lifetime Income (SGLI) monthly benefit by making an irrevocable election with ERS.

-Starting January 1, 2021, ERS retirees will be able to purchase up to two SGLI annuities.
+ERS retirees are able to purchase up to two SGLI annuities.
 All SGLI purchases must be completed before December 31 of the year in which you attain age 70 or, if you first start your ERS retirement after age 70, December 31 of the year in which you start your ERS retirement.

 Retirees who elected a Partial Lump Sum Option (PLOP) at retirement are not eligible to purchase a SGLI annuity.

 6. What funds can be used towards a SGLI?

 Only pre-tax, fully vested funds from your Peach State Reserves 401(k) and/or 457 accounts can be used to purchase a SGLI annuity.

 See question 8 regarding ROTH funds, 19 for self-directed brokerage accounts, and 20 for rehired retiree information.

 7. Is there a minimum amount to purchase a SGLI?

 The minimum amount of any purchase is $25,000.

 8. Does it matter if my account funds are ROTH?